go-illa/take-home-assignments/pokemon.md

 # Pokemon gallery - Take-home assignment

-In this take-home assignment, you'll build a **Pokemon gallery using React.js**.
+In this take-home assignment, you'll build a **Pokemon gallery using React and TypeScript**.

 ## 💻 Application requirements